Shivukumar018/Secure-reservation-system/README.md

 3. System Architecture

-Users access the frontend pages built with HTML and CSS.

-All requests are sent to the security reverse proxy before reaching the backend.

-The proxy evaluates each request for:

-SQL injection attempts

-XSS payloads

-Brute-force login patterns

-Rate-limit violations

-Harmful requests are blocked and logged.

-Safe requests are forwarded to the backend API with a trusted internal secret header.

-The backend handles:

-User login and registration

-Train search

-Ticket booking

-Invoice generation

-User accounts and bookings are stored in SQLite.

-Redis stores:

-Security counters

-IP penalties

-Rate-limiting data

-A Streamlit admin dashboard shows real-time logs, blocked IPs, and analytics.
+Users access the frontend pages built with HTML and CSS, and every request is routed through the security reverse proxy before it reaches the backend.
+The proxy inspects each request for SQL injection attempts, XSS payloads, brute-force login patterns, and rate-limit violations, blocking and logging anything unsafe.
+Valid requests are forwarded to the backend along with a trusted internal secret header.
+The backend handles user authentication, train search, ticket booking, invoice generation, and manages all stored data using SQLite.
+Redis is used to maintain security counters, IP penalties, and rate-limiting information.
+A Streamlit-based admin dashboard provides real-time visibility into logs, blocked IPs, and security analytics.

 4. Folder Structure